kirsle/kirsle.net/www/wiki/Bookmarks.md

 I don't hide my critism of the PHP language.

 * [PHP: a fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) — A thorough breakdown (from 2012) of all of PHP's problems.
+* [PHP in contrast to Perl](https://tnx.nl/php.html) — Enumerates so many of PHP's problems (in the set of built-in functions in the language, their naming conventions, arguments and return values are wildly inconsistent)

 ## Programmer Humor